Few breakthrough COVID-19 cases in Madison County

 Despite some breakthrough cases, a spokesperson for the Madison County Health Department says the vaccine is still your best bet against COVID-19.
-The latest data shows just a fraction of one-percent of those vaccinated in the county have come down with the disease.
+The latest data shows just a fraction of 1 percent of those vaccinated in the county have come down with the disease.

-So, Amy Yeager tells The Big Z getting your shot can make a world of difference when it comes to the severity of infection, even against the Delta variant.
+Amy Yeager said getting your shot can make a world of difference when it comes to the severity of infection, even against the delta variant.

 More than 6 million Illinoisans have been vaccinated.
 Of those, there have been fewer than 1,000 breakthrough hospitalizations and less than 200 deaths.